 The original photo, taken on a dSLR, was washed out and unframed.
 A few filters and borders later, the final picture made its dramatic pose.

-The last step was, years later, was to acquire a epic-size vinyl printing of the digital photo.
+The last step, years later, was to acquire a epic-size vinyl printing of the digital photo.

 Some Teasing Artistic Rhetoric